FuzzyNum/docs/content/ai/concepts/neural-networks/terms/learning-rate-schedule/learning-rate-schedule.md

 ---
 Title: 'Learning Rate Scheduling'
-Description: 'Learning rate scheduling involves planned changes to the Stochastic Gradient Descent (SGD) learning rate of a neural network, allowing the function to avoid oscillations and learn more efficiently.'
+Description: 'Learning rate scheduling involves planned changes to the learning rate of a neural network, allowing the function to avoid oscillations and learn more efficiently.'
 Subjects:
   - 'Machine Learning'
   - 'Data Science'